OpenTranslationBible/open-bible/en-GB/40.Matthew/md/matthew-25.md

 ## Matthew 25:35

-For I was hungry and you gave me something to eat, I was thirsty and you gave me something to drink, I was a stranger and you welcomed me,
+For when I was hungry and you gave me something to eat, when I was thirsty and you gave me something to drink, and when I was a stranger and you welcomed me,

 ## Matthew 25:36